M66B/NetGuard/FAQ.md

 The columns have the following meaning:

 1. Time (tap on a log entry to see the date)
-1. Wi-Fi / mobile connection
-1. Interactive state (screen on)
-1. Protocol (see below)
-1. Port (tap on a log entry to lookup a port)
-1. Packet flags (see below)
 1. Application icon (tap on a log entry to see the application name)
 1. Application uid
-1. IPv4 or IPv6 address (tap on a log entry to lookup an IP address)

-From version 0.77:

-1. Time (tap on a log entry to see the date)
-1. Application icon (tap on a log entry to see the application name)
-1. Application uid
 1. Wi-Fi / mobile connection, green=allowed, red=blocked
-1. Interactive state (screen on)
+1. Interactive state (screen on or off)
 1. Protocol (see below) and packet flags (see below)
 1. Source and destination port (tap on a log entry to lookup a destination port)
 1. Source and destination IPv4 or IPv6 address (tap on a log entry to lookup a destination IP address)
+1. Organization name owning the IP address (need to be enabled through the menu)

 Protocols:

-* I = ICMP
+* ICMP
-* T = TCP
+* TCP
-* U = UDP
+* UDP
 * Number = one of the protocols in [this list](https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers)
 * 4 = IPv4
 * 6 = IPv6